Frequently Asked Questions | Abacus Life Settlements

 • Money received that exceeds the cash value of your policy is taxed as capital gain.

-The amount of taxable income is calculated by subtracting the total amount you have paid in premiums, your tax basis, from the settlement amount.
+The amount of taxable income is calculated by subtracting the total amount you have paid in premiums (your tax basis) from the settlement amount.

-Due to the death of the insured person, death benefit proceeds are not included in gross income, and you do not have to report them.
+Death benefit proceeds received by beneficiaries: Due to the death of the insured person, death benefit proceeds are not included in gross income and do not have to be reported.
 However, any interest you receive is taxable and should be reported as interest received.

 NCOIL Model Act: NCOIL writes model laws in insurance and financial services that work to preserve state jurisdiction.
+View the NCOIL Model Act.

-Senior Health Planning Account Act: This bill allows tax-exempt senior health planning accounts to be funded using a taxpayer’s gains from the sale or assignment of a life insurance contract.
+Senior Health Planning Account Act: This bill allows tax-exempt senior health planning accounts to be funded using a taxpayer's gains from the sale or assignment of a life insurance contract.
+View the SHPA Act.

-Most states regulate the length of time a policy must be owned until it can be sold, agent and broker licensing requirements, disclosure of offers, taxation and alternatives.
-This is all done to protect policyholders.
+Regulations vary by state.
+Most states regulate the length of time a policy must be owned until it can be sold, agent and broker licensing requirements, disclosure of offers, taxation, and alternatives — all done to protect policyholders.

 In addition to state regulations, The Life Insurance Settlement Association (LISA) monitors best practices among life insurance agencies, acting as a governing body.

-Visit LISA here for more information.
+Visit LISA for more information →

-Learn more with our in-depth guide here.
+Learn more with our in-depth guide →